Get started

 FAQs

 A TTS (text-to-speech) API converts written text into spoken audio via HTTP requests.
 You send text to an endpoint and receive audio back-as MP3, WAV, or streaming chunks.
 TTS APIs power voice assistants, audiobook generation, accessibility features, video narration, and AI voice agents.
-Modern APIs like Inworld offer realtime streaming, instant voice cloning, and support for 15 languages.
+Modern APIs like Inworld offer realtime streaming, instant voice cloning, and support for 200+ languages with Realtime TTS-2.

-Inworld TTS is ranked #1 on the Artificial Analysis TTS Arena-a public leaderboard based on blind listening tests by thousands of real users.
-It combines top-ranked voice quality with sub-200ms latency and pricing at $5-10 per million characters.
-For production applications, TTS-1.5 Max offers the best balance of quality and speed.
+Realtime TTS is top-ranked on independent speech benchmarks, including the Artificial Analysis TTS Arena, a public leaderboard based on blind listening tests by thousands of real users.
+It combines top-ranked voice quality with sub-100ms latency and pricing that scales down to as low as $5 per million characters.
+For most applications, start with Realtime TTS-2, the flagship for expressiveness and steering.
+Pick Realtime TTS-2 Flash for the latency and cost floor.

-Inworld TTS is ranked #1 on Artificial Analysis, ahead of ElevenLabs.
-TTS-1.5 Mini delivers <130ms P90 latency at $5/million characters, while TTS-1.5 Max offers <250ms at $10/million characters.
-Inworld also provides WebSocket streaming for realtime voice agents, on-premise deployment, and instant voice cloning from 5-15 seconds of audio.
+Realtime TTS is top-ranked on Artificial Analysis.
+Realtime TTS-2 Flash delivers 20 ms TTFB down to $5/1M characters, while Realtime TTS-2 pairs 100 ms TTFB with the best quality and natural-language steering.
+Inworld also provides WebSocket streaming for realtime voice agents, on-premise deployment, and instant voice cloning from 5 to 15 seconds of audio.

 Make a POST request to the TTS endpoint with your text, voice ID, and model.
 You'll receive audio back as base64-encoded data.
 For realtime apps, use WebSocket streaming to receive audio chunks as text is generated.
 Works with Python, Node.js, curl, or any HTTP client.
 Generate an API key and check the Developer Quickstart for code examples.

-Inworld TTS-1.5 Mini delivers <130ms P90 first-chunk latency.
-TTS-1.5 Max offers <250ms with enhanced stability.
+Inworld Realtime TTS-2 Flash delivers 20 ms TTFB*, and Realtime TTS-2 runs 100 ms while adding natural-language steering.
 Both support native WebSocket streaming where audio generates instantly with no buffering delay.
-This makes Inworld ideal for voice agents, gaming, and any app where response time is critical.
+This makes Inworld ideal for voice agents, interactive media, and any app where response time is critical.

-Inworld TTS-1.5 is ranked #1 for voice quality on Artificial Analysis, based on blind tests by thousands of real users.
-TTS-1.5 delivers 30%+ more expressiveness and 40% lower word error rate compared to TTS-1.
-It's optimized to minimize hallucinations, word cutoffs, and audio artifacts.
+Realtime TTS is top-ranked for voice quality on Artificial Analysis, based on blind tests by thousands of real users.
+Realtime TTS-2 is optimized to minimize hallucinations, word cutoffs, and audio artifacts, and holds one voice identity across every language it speaks.
 Try it in the Playground.

 Yes.
-Inworld offers instant voice cloning-upload 5-15 seconds of audio and get a unique voice ID to use in TTS requests immediately.
+Inworld offers instant voice cloning: upload 5 to 15 seconds of audio and get a unique voice ID to use in TTS requests immediately.
 For maximum fidelity, professional voice cloning uses 30+ minutes of clean audio (minimum 5 minutes, 20+ minutes recommended).
 Contact sales for professional voice cloning.

 REST returns complete audio after all text is processed-best for batch jobs and short text.
 HTTP streaming returns audio chunks progressively for faster playback start.
 WebSocket maintains a persistent bidirectional connection, ideal for voice agents where text is generated incrementally by an LLM.
 Inworld supports all three from a single API.